Second 'Ndrangheta war: Peace

 After nearly six years the war had neither winners nor losers.
 A peace for the bloody feud was brokered in September 1991 on the instigation of Domenico Libri and the Teganos.
 The conflict was settled with the help of other 'Ndrangheta bosses.
 Antonio Nirta, head of the San Luca locale vouched for the De Stefano-Tegano and Libri, while Antonio Mammoliti vouched for the Condello-Imerti clan.
 Another mediator for the 'pax mafiosa' was Domenico Alvaro, head of the locale of Sinopoli.

-According to several turncoats (pentiti) the Sicilian Mafia was also involved in the peace process as well as 'Ndrangheta bosses from Canada, such as Joe Imerti from Toronto, a cousin of Antonio Imerti, and one of the Zito clan in Canada.
+According to several turncoats (pentiti), the Sicilian Mafia was also involved in the peace process as well as 'Ndrangheta bosses from Canada, such as Joe Imerti from Toronto, a cousin of Antonio Imerti, and one of the Zito clan in Canada.
 According to the pentito Pasquale Barreca, a former member of the De Stefano clan, "the role of Cosa Nostra was decisive for the conclusion of the war."
-According to the pentito Francesco Fonti it was Leoluca Bagarella who represented the interests of Cosa Nostra.
+According to the pentito Francesco Fonti, it was Leoluca Bagarella who represented the interests of Cosa Nostra.

 Casualties

-The fatalities of the war varies between 500 and more than 1,000.
-In those six years 1,038 murders were reported in the province of Reggio Calabria, more than half (564) were certainly attributable to the conflict.
-According to the Antimafia Commission of the Italian Parliament 621 people were killed.
+The number of fatalities of the war varies between 500 and more than 1,000.
+In those six years, 1,038 murders were reported in the province of Reggio Calabria, more than half (564) were certainly attributable to the conflict.
+According to the Antimafia Commission of the Italian Parliament, 621 people were killed as a result of the feud.